DrexelLenser/Lenser/README.md

    to lens some galaxy
      `myGalaxy = Galaxy(xc=0,yc=0,ns=0.75,rs=2.,q=3.5,phi=1*np.pi/6,galaxyLens=myLens)`
   *  This script demonstrates how to simulate such a postage stamp, and then export the datamap and noisemap as .FITS files to the working directory.
   *  This script then reads in those .FITS files, generates a mask, finds and subtracts a background, and performs a chisquared minimzation using the `aimModel().runLocalMin()` function.
   *  Plots are created for the simulated galaxy image, the elliptical mask, and the noisemap.
   *  A plot is created comparing the simualted galaxy image, the model, and the difference between the two.

-* `lenser_run_real_gal.py`: Imports a real galaxy image and then runs it through `Lenser`
+* `run_sim_gal/lenser_run_sim_gal_multi_fit.py`: Simulates a galaxy image in multiple bands and then runs it through `Lenser` in multi-fit mode
+  * Across different bands, a galaxy will vary (slightly) by morphology.
+To simulate this, this script chooses different values of `ns`, `rs`, and `I0` for each band, while keeping all other parameters fixed.
+    It is shown that the constant lensing parameters are fit well at the cost of fitting `ns` and `rs` poorly.

+* `run_cat/lenser_run_cat_single_fit.py`: Runs an entire catalogue of galaxy images through `Lenser` in single-fit mode and exports pickle file of bestfit parameters
+  * This script will import one of the Catalogues in the Catalougues folder and run all of the images through `Lenser`.
+  * A prep file for a catalogue is required for object identification.
+    * NOTE: The prep files given for COSMOS and EFIGI contain many more objects than are provided in the `Lenser/Catalogues/` folder.
+      As such, when looping through the galaxies, most entries will be skipped over.
+  * Best-fit parameters are dynamically saved in dataframe form to a pickle file.

+* `run_cat/lenser_run_cat_multi_fit.py`: Runs an entire catalogue of galaxy images through `Lenser` in single-fit mode and exports pickle file of bestfit parameters
-  * This script will import an image of a galaxy from one of the catalogues in the catalougues folder.
+  * This script will import one of the Catalogues in the Catalougues folder and run all of the images through `Lenser`.
-  * Plots are created for the real galaxy image, the elliptical mask, the noisemap, and the PSF (if provided)
-  *  A plot is created comparing the real galaxy image, the model, and the difference between the two.
+  * A prep file for a catalogue is required for object identification.
+    * NOTE: The prep files given for COSMOS and EFIGI contain many more objects than are provided in the `Lenser/Catalogues/` folder.
+      As such, when looping through the galaxies, most entries will be skipped over.
+  * Best-fit parameters are dynamically saved in dataframe form to a pickle file.
+  * NOTE: Of the two provided catalogues, only COSMOS has multiple bands and can be used for multi-band fitting.

-* `lenser_sim_cat.py`: Simulates a catalogue of galaxy images
+* `sim_cat/lenser_sim_cat.py`: Simulates a catalogue of galaxy images
   * Create a catalogue of simulated galaxy postage stamps using `Lenser`.
   * A number of desired galaxies `Ngal` is specified, galactic and lensing parameters are randomly generated for each galaxy, an image is